willdurand/willdurand.github.io/_posts/2013-07-04-on-open-sourcing-libraries.markdown

 * MUST have a `README` file including a name, a description, and the following
   sections: **Usage**, **Installation**, **Contributing**, **Testing** and **License**;
+* MUST add a Contributor Code of Conduct;
 * MUST have a **license** that is visible;
 * MUST be tested;
 * MUST be standard or MUST fit your community habits;